-I have quite the resource of bread-cakes here on my site, in case you were wondering.
-You were right?
-And you should for sure, definitely try all of those recipes.
-But today I’m taking two of my favorite bread-cakes and smashing them together to make my latest fall favorite, Pumpkin Banana Bread.
+I have quite the resource of bread-cakes here on my site, in case you were wondering: Chocolate Chip Banana Bread, Toasted Coconut Banana Bread…the list goes on and on.
+And today I’m taking two of my favorite bread-cakes and smashing them together to make my latest fall favorite, Pumpkin Banana Bread.

 This recipe took me a few go-rounds to get right.
 The first few times I added too much pumpkin, or too much banana and while the flavor was great, the texture was pretty bad.

 Anyway, I officially nailed it the third time, and have made it about 4 times since, because I can’t stop.
 Plus, it’s topped with a crunchy, butter, crumble that I want to roll around in.
 Anywayyyy.

 Let’s me show you how to get it done…